Joe Ojeda: 1968–1988: Early career and Los Bad Boyz

 Initially skeptical of a two-person act, Abraham was impressed by Los Bad Boyz's performance.
 After the show, he approached them, inquiring about their management and offering his business card.
 Soon after, Abraham asked them to join Selena y Los Dinos on tour as an opening act, which they accepted.
 At the time, Ojeda was working at Auto Shack and found Abraham's offer appealing, as he disliked his job.
 Los Bad Boyz's first gig opening for Selena y Los Dinos was in Robstown, Texas.
 En route, Ojeda and Astudillo were pulled over in Agua Dulce, Texas, where police discovered Ojeda had unpaid tickets and arrested him.

 Astudillo contacted Abraham, who persuaded the police chief to release Ojeda.
 During sound check, Astudillo asked Ojeda to extend their intro, but in doing so, Ojeda accidentally blew out one of Los Dinos' tweeters.
-Abraham stormed onstage, damnded answers, and told Ojeda he wouldn't be paid.
-Ojeda held Abraham in high regard, seeing him as fair and driven to push both bands to their best.
+Abraham stormed on-stage and told Ojeda he would not be paid.
+Nevertheless, Ojeda held Abraham in high regard, seeing him as fair and driven to push both bands to their best.
 He often heard Abraham tell his son A.B. to "sound good", viewing him as a coach-like figure with high standards for performance.
 Although Abraham was hesitant to officially bring Los Bad Boyz into the group due to financial concerns and the band's early success, A.B. gradually convinced him.
 On December 25, 1988, after a performance in Midland, Texas, Ojeda and Astudillo officially joined Selena y Los Dinos, with Ojeda as the second keyboardist and arranger and Astudillo taking on multiple roles in the band.